Ftsos/MathPresentationsAU/README.md

 # MathPresentationsAU

-Create a PR adding your name to the table
+Create a PR adding your name to the table.

+3 - 4 pm - Haughey Hall (Math Dept) 122

 | Date | Name | Topic |
 |--------|-----------------|-------------------------------------------------------------------|